mhyllander/gpg-bridge-wsl2-ruby/README.md

 [Gpg4win](https://gpg4win.org/)'s gpg-agent.exe in Windows.
 It can also forward ssh requests to gpg-agent.exe, when using a PGP key for ssh authentication.
-It is especially useful when you store your PGP key on a Yubikey, since WSL cannot (yet) access USB devices.
+It is especially useful when you store your PGP key on a Yubikey, since WSL cannot share access to USB devices with Windows.

 This tool is inspired by [wsl-gpg-bridge](https://github.com/Riebart/wsl-gpg-bridge), which works